5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 • Hanging a mirror to frame the area

 Even a 2 ft (60 cm) wall section is enough to create structure.
+The goal is psychological separation — making the space feel intentional rather than improvised.m) wall section is enough to create structure.
 The goal is psychological separation — making the space feel intentional rather than improvised.

 2. What is the ideal depth for entryway furniture in a narrow hallway?